Travel Agent Installation and Adjustment

 This article will review the installation and adjustment of the Travel Agent™ brake cable system (figure 1).
 The Travel Agent™ is a brake cable pulley system that increases the amount of cable pull.
 The cable is routed around an inner pulley, and then is routed to a larger outer pulley.
 As the inner pulley rotates, the outer puller will travel around a greater circumference and this increases the linear distance of cable pull.
 While this system increases the amount (distance) of cable pull, it does not increase the total amount of work done on the cable to stop the bike.

-We use our hands and fingers pull the brake lever.
-The cable then moves some distance and with some amount of force according to the design of the lever.
+The hand brake levers are of course operated by pulling the lever with the fingers.
+This moves the brake cable end, and the cable then moves some distance and with some amount of force according to the design of the lever.
 A lever designed to pull relatively large amounts of cable does so by sacrificing pulling force.
 This is because there is a trade-off between cable pulling force and cable travel.

 Consider older brake levers used for cantilever brakes.
-The distance between the lever pivot and the cable end determine the amount of cable that is pulled.
-From the lever pivot to the brake end fitting is typically around 21mm (figure 2).
+The distance between the lever pivot and the brake cable end determines the amount of cable that is pulled.
+From the older style flat-bar lever pivots to the brake end fitting are typically 21mm (figure 2).
 This in effect creates a circle with a circumference of about 132mm.
-If the lever is pulled so it moves 20-degrees, it will pull about 7mm of cable through the housing, and this in turn pulls the arms and brake pads to the rim.
+If the lever is pulled so it moves from fully open to about 20-degrees, it will pull about 7mm of cable through the housing, and this in turn pulls the arms and brake pads to the rim.

 Figure 2.
 Flat bar lever designed for cantilever brakes